Exile (American band): Mid–late 1980s: Shelter from the Night and departing members

-Following Hang On to Your Heart, Hargis noted that there was "too much partying" among the other band members, and that the label wanted to have industry professionals take his place as the band's sound engineer.
+Following Hang On to Your Heart, Hargis thought there was "too much partying" among the other band members, and that the label wanted to have industry professionals take his place as the band's sound engineer.
 In response, he quit in early 1987 and stayed in Nashville to own a music store.
 Lee Carroll took his place on keyboards.
 Carroll had been serving as a backing musician for the Judds, and had met the members of Exile a number of times in this capacity before Pennington invited him to join.
 Executive Roy Wunsch had taken over as the head of Epic Records around this point, and told the band members that he thought their sound had "sameness".
-Similarly, Goetzman noted that radio disc jockeys had thought that too many of Exile's songs sounded similar to each other, and that perception in the country music scene had become increasingly negative toward Killen's production style.
+Similarly, Goetzman said that radio disc jockeys had thought that too many of Exile's songs sounded similar to each other, and that perception in the country music scene had become increasingly negative toward Killen's production style.
 As a result, Wunsch and other Epic executives ordered the band to fire Killen as their producer and begin seeking songs by other writers than Taylor and Pennington.

 Elliot Scheiner produced the band's 1987 album Shelter from the Night.

 The band chose Elliot Scheiner, a pop producer who had worked with Bruce Hornsby and Steely Dan, among others, to produce their final Epic album Shelter from the Night (1987).
-Pennington thought that employing a pop producer would help the band change their sound, as he had noted the crossover success Restless Heart had with "I'll Still Be Loving You" on pop formats.
+Pennington thought that employing a pop producer would help the band change their sound, as he had seen the crossover success Restless Heart had with "I'll Still Be Loving You" on pop formats.
 Scheiner selected three songs by outside writers: the title track, "Fly on the Wall" (written by Hornsby and Bernie Taupin), and John Farrar's "She's Already Gone", all of which were sung by Taylor.
 The album was recorded in June 1987 at Scheiner's studio in Stamford, Connecticut.
 Westbrook describes the album as "uneven" due to Scheiner's involvement and Carroll's use of synthesizers.
 While the lead single "I Can't Get Close Enough" accounted for the band's tenth number-one single on Billboard, the later releases were unsuccessful.
 "Feel Like Foolin' Around" fell short of the country top 40, while "Just One Kiss" and "It's You Again" were minor chart entries as well.
 Carroll attributed the single's failures to the success of the Judds and Randy Travis, both of whom were having success with neotraditional country at the time.
 Norman Rowe of the Richmond Times-Dispatch thought the album contained influences of Southern rock and rhythm and blues, while Ken Tucker of The Philadelphia Inquirer thought that it contained "empty, cliche-ridden country-pop music from a group whose members apparently think that turning up the volume on their guitars qualifies as a bold new direction."